BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Hadhafang** `ACTIVE` - Elven hand-and-a-half weapon, Elrond gains a bonus of +1 To Wound when making Strikes again a Spirit model.
+- **Hadhafang** `ACTIVE`

+Elven hand-and-a-half weapon, Elrond gains a bonus of +1 To Wound when making Strikes again a Spirit model.

-- **Vilya** `PASSIVE` - Elrond may re-roll any failed Fate points.
+- **Vilya** `PASSIVE`

+Elrond may re-roll any failed Fate points.

-- **Lord of the West** `ACTIVE` - May re-roll a single D6 in the Duel roll, as well as a single D6 in To Wound rolls when making Strikes.
+- **Lord of the West** `ACTIVE`

+May re-roll a single D6 in the Duel roll, as well as a single D6 in To Wound rolls when making Strikes.

-- **Foresight of the Eldar** `PASSIVE` - At the start of the game before deployment, Elrond gains D6 Foresight points.
+- **Foresight of the Eldar** `PASSIVE`

+At the start of the game before deployment, Elrond gains D6 Foresight points.
 As long as he is alive, Elrond can spend these points to increase his controlling player's Priority roll by 1 for each point spent, to a maximum of 6.

 </div>